WilliamGates99/AutoClickerBlum/README.md

-# AutoClickerBlum
+# Blum Auto Clicker
-AutoClickerBlum is an improved auto-clicker script that automates collecting stars in the Telegram game, Blum.
+Blum Auto Clicker is an improved auto-clicker script that automates collecting stars in the Telegram game, Blum.
 The script supports randomizing star collection and automatic launch of games until tickets run out.

 # How to Use AutoClikerBlum Script